Saturated fusion systems on $p$-groups of maximal class: Fusion systems on groups of maximal class: generalities

 \section{Fusion systems on groups of maximal class: generalities}

 This section begins the study of saturated fusion systems on maximal class $p$-groups.

-\begin{lemma} Suppose that $S$ is a $2$-group of maximal class and $\F$ is a saturated fusion system on $S$.
-Then $\F$ is known.
-In particular, if $E$ is an $\F$-essential subgroup of $S$, then $E$ is an $\F$-pearl and $\gamma_1(S)$ is abelian. \end{lemma}
+\begin{lemma} Suppose that $S$ is a non-abelian $2$-group of maximal class and $\F$ is a saturated fusion system on $S$.
+Then $S$ is dihedral, semidihedral or generalized quaternion of order at least $8$ and $\F$ is known and realizable.
+In particular, if $E$ is an $\F$-essential subgroup of $S$, then $E$ is an $\F$-pearl and $\gamma_1(S)$ is cyclic. \end{lemma}